 Ensuring Patient Safety

-Taking these cybersecurity measures is vital to patient safety, but they could be rendered useless if a careful FDA compliant maintenance is not developed and followed for the lifetime of the product.
+Taking these cybersecurity measures is vital to patient safety, but a careful FDA compliant maintenance should be developed and followed for the lifetime of the product as well.
 It’s unfortunately common for users to put off backups and updates until they have suffered from a loss or an attack.
 To avoid this, it is important to develop a maintenance plan that requires regular review, emerging threat analysis, and safety critical updates.
 If a vulnerability in any piece of hardware, software, OS, or off-the-shelf component housed in your device is not identified and patched, your entire device could be susceptible to systemic risk.
 The maintenance plan should also define procedures for detecting attacks.

 There are a variety of ways to approach this detection including autonomous monitoring features that notify an administrator of an attack, manual forensic review of software logs, and malware detection reports.
 Finally, regular backup procedures should be defined so that critical data can be recovered in the event of an attack.
 Defining these features and formalizing these procedures is critical to ensuring effective cybersecurity during the lifetime of your product.

-Although the increased inter-connectivity of medical devices opens the door to potential malicious tampering, these threats can be managed and mitigated through careful planning and design, risk assessment throughout your process, and a goal to go above and beyond cybersecurity regulations to ensure patient safety.
+The increased inter-connectivity of medical devices opens the door to potential malicious tampering, however, these threats can be managed and mitigated through careful planning and design, risk assessment throughout your process, and a goal to go above and beyond cybersecurity regulations to ensure patient safety.